-** Deadline for Fall 2017 MOWR Enrollment is Friday, April 7th.
-If you express interest after April 7th, you will have to wait until Spring 2018 to begin MOWR classes.**
+** Deadline for Spring 2018 Dual Enrollment is Friday, December 1st.
+If you express interest after December 1st, you will have to wait until Fall 2018 to begin classes.**

-WCHS has over 140 students participating in the MOWR Program for the 2017-2018 school year.
+WCHS has over 140 students participating in the Dual Enrollment for the 2017-2018 school year.
 This is almost double the participation from the year before.
-Also, WCHS is proud to offer several MOWR classes on the high school's campus with Southern Regional Technical College and Albany State University.
+Also, WCHS is proud to offer several Dual Enrollment classes on the high school's campus with Southern Regional Technical College and Albany State University.

-To learn more about MOWR, please read the information below and browse the documents and resources under the "Quick Links" section.
+To learn more about Dual Enrollment, please read the information below and browse the documents and resources under the "Quick Links" section.
 The GADOE web page has a wealth of information and documents for students and parents to explore.
-WCHS has a MOWR handbook that addresses specifics related to policies and procedures of the high school.
+WCHS has a Dual Enrollment handbook that addresses specifics related to policies and procedures of the high school.
 Students and parents can also find a helpful self-assessment in the handbook that checks for college readiness.

-Move on When Ready (MOWR) provides high school students with the opportunity to take college-level courses and earn credit toward both a high school diploma and a college degree.
+Dual Enrollment, formerly known as Move on When Ready (MOWR), provides high school students with the opportunity to take college-level courses and earn credit toward both a high school diploma and a college degree.

 - Available for all high school grade levels without an age limit